-- Strong Work Ethic - Involves being at work on time and every day, being a good time-manager and always giving your best effort to your employer.
+- Strong Work Ethic - Involves being at work on time every day, being a good time manager and always giving your best effort to your employer.

-- Responsible - Involves being accountable for your actions, not passing the buck, performing the tasks you are called to do.
+- Responsible - Involves being accountable for your actions, not passing the buck and performing the tasks you are called to do.

-- Loyalty - Involves always speaking highly about your company/employer in public, always representing your employer positively and professionally, never using trade secrets to help yourself or someone else.
+- Loyalty - Involves always speaking highly about your company/employer in public, always representing your employer positively and professionally and never using trade secrets to help yourself or someone else.

 - Professionalism - Involves appropriate behavior and dress at all times, handling workplace difficulties with maturity and always acting in the best interest of your employer.

-- Self-Motivation - Involves having the ability to figure out what you need to do and then do it and having the capability to work with little or no supervision.
+- Self-Motivation - Involves having the ability to figure out what you need to do and then following through, as well as having the capability to work with little or no supervision.

 - Willingness to Learn - Different from your ability to learn in that you should always be willing to learn a new skill, process or technique.